 Automotive technology certificate programs either focus on a specific area of automotive repair, or they provide broad knowledge of several aspects of the field.
 Classes on automotive accessories or safety features may cover tire technology, but classes exclusively covering tires are uncommon.
 Most programs provide classroom lectures and hands-on automotive technology experience opportunities.

-Automotive technology certificate programs cover skills used to diagnose and fix problems with cars, trucks and vans.
-Students learn about the mechanical and electrical systems of automobiles.
+Automotive technology certificate programs encourage the development of the skills used to diagnose and fix problems with cars, trucks and vans.
+Students learn about the mechanical and electrical systems of vehicles.
 The topics listed below are usually discussed:

 - Automobile safety

 Associate of Applied Science (AAS) programs usually consist of a broad range of topics in car, truck and van repair.
 Students learn about gasoline and diesel engines, automotive climate control and braking systems.
 Students work directly with vehicles in order to practice proper repair and maintenance techniques.

 Associate's degree programs teach students to diagnose a range of automotive issues and to accurately fix various components.
 Some classes offered may cover tire technology as part of a larger framework on safety features or accessories.
 Students often take courses on the following subjects:

 - Transmission repair

 - Wheel alignment